The Armed: Personnel

-The Armed has a central core of members while featuring a rotating line-up of collaborators.
-The band has stated that the line-up is "ever-changing."
-They have gone to lengths to misdirect, deceive, and toy with their audience when it comes to who is a member of the band.
-To achieve this, the band has avoided printing names of its members, had actors pretend to be members of the band and toured in secret, often performing at open mic nights under fake names.
-To promote their 2021 album Ultrapop, The Armed officially announced their lineup of the band for the first time but it is unknown whether or not the personnel listed are actually members of the band.
+The Armed allegedly has a central core of members, while simultaneously featuring a rotating line-up of collaborators.
+The band had stated that the line-up is "ever-changing."
+The people behind The Armed have gone to considerable lengths to misdirect, deceive, and otherwise toy with their audience when it comes to who is actually a member of the band.
+To achieve this, the band has largely avoided printing names of its members, had actors pretend to be members of the band and toured in secret, often performing at open mic nights under fake names.